ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: Comparison Methods Implementation

-\textbf{Comparing with naive solutions.} We compare several open-sourced multi-concept image customization methods, including CustomDiffusion~\cite{kumari2023multi}, SSR-Encoder~\cite{zhang2024ssr}, IP-Adapter~\cite{ye2023ip} and MS-Diffusion~\cite{wang2024ms}, combining with the image-to-video (I2V) generation model I2VGen-XL~\cite{zhang2023i2vgen}, as a naive solution for the MCVC task with our ConceptMaster.
+We supplement the implementation details of the compared methods for the MCVC task.
+We compare several open-sourced multi-concept image customization methods, including CustomDiffusion~\cite{kumari2023multi}, SSR-Encoder~\cite{zhang2024ssr}, IP-Adapter~\cite{ye2023ip} and MS-Diffusion~\cite{wang2024ms}, combining with the image-to-video (I2V) generation model I2VGen-XL~\cite{zhang2023i2vgen}, as a naive solution for the MCVC task with our ConceptMaster.
 While SSR-Encoder, IP-Adapter and MS-Diffusion do not need additional training and can be viewed as feed-forward customization models, CustomDiffusion requires users to manually few-shot examples for additional parameter training.
-Therefore, we collect the few-shot training samples from videos, where we randomly sample 1$\sim$5 frames as training images for each concept.
-Additionally, we follow its usage requirements, where we label specific character for each concept (\ie, \textit{s1* an elephant is playing with s2* a dog on the road}).
+Therefore, we use the collected reference images for each concept as training samples.
+Additionally, we follow its usage requirements, where we label specific character for each concept (\ie, \textit{s1* elephant is playing with s2* dog on the road}).
 In addition to Tab.~\ref{table:DifferentMethods} and Fig.~\ref{fig:comparison} in the main paper, we demonstrate more quantitative results in Fig.~\ref{fig:SuppComparison}.
 Comparing with aforementioned methods, our end-to-end video customization models ConceptMaster could achieve better generation results more practicality than two-stage solutions.

-\textbf{Comparing with tuning-based methods.} We compare the classical tuning-based method DreamBooth~\cite{ruiz2023dreambooth}, where we segment the original videos into multiple clips for few-shot training examples and we train DreamBooth on our text-to-video models.
-We also follow its requirements to label specific character for each concept (\ie, \textit{s1* a man and s2* a woman dancing on a city street}).
-In addition to Tab.~\ref{table:DifferentMethods} and Fig.~\ref{fig:DreamBooth} in the main paper, we demonstrate more quantitative results in Fig.~\ref{fig:SuppDreamBooth}.
-Comparing with DreamBooth, our ConceptMaster not only achieves significant advantages on both generated results and practicality, but also has better dynamic degree since DreamBooth also demonstrates poor dynamics under multi-concept scenarios.